dawsons-creek/fx-spec/docs/index.md

 ### :material-filter:{ .lg } Filtered Stack Traces

-When errors occur, FxSpec shows **only the relevant parts of your code**:
+When errors occur, FX.Spec shows **only the relevant parts of your code**:

 ```
 ✗ processes user data